The 1967 Re-building

 By 2002, the Organ, while in good condition for its age, was in need of thorough cleaning and fine tuning.
 At the same time, it was considered desirable to complete the missing pipes from the 16' reed.
 A donation was received from the Danks Trust for the 12 new pipes, and this work was completed during 2003.
 For cost reasons, the cleaning was spread over two years, with the Swell department being dismantled and cleaned in 2003, and the Great, Pedal and Choir/Positive departments in 2004.

 In 2002, a VESDA [Very Early Smoke Detection Apparatus] fire protection system was installed in the organ chamber and blower room.
-This is connected to the Fire Brigade’s automated despatch system, and should ensure that this organ does not suffer the fate of the old Melbourne Town Hall and St Kilda Town Hall organs.
+This is connected to the Fire Brigade’s automated dispatch system, and should ensure that this organ does not suffer the fate of the old Melbourne Town Hall and St Kilda Town Hall organs.

 Works Yet to be Carried Out